BxCppDev/BxInstallers/README.rst

-These  directories  may need  a  huge  amount  of free  storage  space (several GB) because some third party software packages are really big (ROOT,  Geant4  and  associated  datasets...) and  also  the  building process use quite a large amount  of storage.
+These  directories  may need  a  huge  amount  of free  storage  space (several GB) because some third party software packages are really big (ROOT,  Geant4  and  associated  datasets...) and  also  the  building process uses quite a large amount  of storage.
 Please make sure you can find such a large space on your disks.

 BxInstallers supports  a few  environment variables to  locate working